domsson/tabs.js/README.md

 		"tab_hidden": "",
 		// Set hidden attribute on hidden tab content elements?
 		"set_hidden": true,
+		// Manipulate the URL fragments according to the active tab(s) "set_frags": true,
 		// The separator used to split multiple URL fragments;
 		// this needs to be the same for all Tabs instances on a page!
 		"frag_sep": ":"